 What does a resume look like?

 The most popular resume format in 2023 is the reverse chronological resume format because it works for job seekers with at least one year of experience and is easy to scan.
-But if you are applying for your first job or have employment gaps, consider the functional resume format, which emphasizes skills over work history.
-And if you have more than 10 years of experience or changing careers, then try the hybrid, or combination resume format.
+But if you are applying for your first job or have employment gaps, consider the functional resume format, emphasizing skills over work history.
+If you have over ten years of experience or are changing careers, try the hybrid or combination resume format.

 A resume should always use a professional font, evenly set margins (about 1 inch on all sides), consistent line spacing, balanced white space, and be one or two pages long.

-Check out our library of 800+ resume examples for great ideas of what a professional resume looks like.
-Then choose a resume template and fill it out in our Resume Builder to ensure your resume is formatted properly and designed professionally.
+Check out our library of 800+ resume examples for great ideas about a professional resume.
+Then, choose a resume template and fill it out in our Resume Builder to ensure it is formatted correctly and designed professionally.

 Create a CV or a resume fast